garrandall/popular-music-data/tracks/roses-benny-blanco-juice-wrld-brendon-urie.md

 No, no, oh, oh
 At the end of the day, what are you gon' do?
 At the end of the day I don't wanna be with you
-Ooh, at the end of the day I'ma still keep it true, true, true
+Oh, at the end of the day I'ma still keep it true, true, true